untoldengine/UntoldEngine/docs/Architecture/streamingCacheLifecycle.md

 1. Is the tile stub in range?
 2. Did the tile classify as full-load or OOC?
-3. If OOC, is the CPU source warm or cold?
+3. If OOC, does the child stub have a `CPURuntimeEntry`?
 4. Is the GPU copy currently resident?
 5. Is batching representing the entity directly or via a cell artifact?